Nonaxce/Liars-Popoefish-Go/architecture.md

-### Technologies used
+Technologies used

-A comprehensive list of all the external software and technologies used in creating the game
+A comprehensive list of all the external software and technologies used or considered to use in developing the game.
 NOTE: this was the first considerations, newer versions will have already established what to use. 🔊

-#### Game engine 🎮
+Game engine 🎮

-1. kaplay.js 🦎
+    kaplay.js 🦎
+    Any other js/ts game framework
-2. love2d framework ♥
+    love2d framework ♥
-3. Godot
+    Godot
-4. Unity
+    Unity

-#### Hosting 💾
+Hosting (web + server) 💾

+All using Cloudflare DNS

+    Vercel + Supabase
-1. Cloudflare pages (website) + Firebase (server)
+    Cloudflare pages + Google Firebase